jasmineyoungharry/portfolio-website/README.md

 A Python-based data analysis project that explores Canadian crime data using data processing and visualization techniques.

+### Movie Search App
+A responsive JavaScript application that lets users search for movies and view ratings, posters, and movie details using an external API.

+### Recipe Finder App
+A JavaScript application that allows users to search for recipes using a public API and view detailed meal information.
 ---

 ## What I Learned